GurkNathe/Pathfinding-Algorithms/README.md

 This is a Python (3.10+) implementation and visualization of various pathfinding algorithms.

+There is also a web version of this at [this hyperlink](https://gurknathe.github.io/Pathfinding-Algorithms).
+However, there are a number of features that are missing including node-to-node updating.
+So, the final grid will display basically immediately after you click Run.
+Additionally, not every algorithm is implemented yet.

 The graph used is a static, undirected, unweighted, strongly connected graph (aka, a grid that doesn't change while algorithm is running).

 The visualization is implemented using PyGame.
 Credits to [Tech With Tim](https://www.youtube.com/watch?v=JtiK0DOeI4A).